john-does-it/epic-card/css/readme.md

 https://lesscss.org

 ## File Structure and methodology
-The project respect the RSCSS methodoly: https://ricostacruz.com/rscss/index.html
+The RSCSS methodoly is used.
+More information about it right here: https://ricostacruz.com/rscss/index.html

 Projects are organized into the following categories: